ghoomfrog/universe/computer science/compressed chunk image format.md

 ## Pixel Arrays

-If the pixel array existence is 1, an 8-bit array count and pixel array definitions immediately follow the palette (or header if there is no palette).
+If Pixel Arrays is 1, an 8-bit array count and pixel array definitions immediately follow the palette (or header if there is no palette).
 Each array contains an 8-bit chunk count followed by [chunks](#chunks).

 ## Chunks